sandeepreddy0987/ur-datascience.github.io/_members/baran.markdown

           status: MAY 2020 - PRESENT
           text: >-
             Working as developer intern doing web app development using Java, Spring boot, Java Script, and Angular.
+          points:
+            - developing a web application using Java, JS and Angular, Spring boot frameworks.
+            - Working as a student developer in costumer management solution team.
         - title: CS110 Lab Instructor
           subtitle: University of Regina
           status: May 2020 - Jun 2020